Tonylaats/Nuzlocke-Progress/Progress.md

 * Got my lvl 5 Scorbunny and nicknamed it 'Boenni'.

 **Route 1**
-* Caught Caterpie at lvl 4 and named it 'Wurmpie'.
-Became lvl 7.
-Evolved into Metapod.
+* Caught Caterpie at lvl 4 and named it 'Wurmpie'
-* Boenni became lvl 10.
+* Wurmpie evolved into Metapod

 **Route 2**
-* Caught Rookidee at lvl 5 and named it 'Fogel'.
-Became lvl 7.
+* Caught Rookidee at lvl 5 and named it 'Fogel'
-* Wurmpie became lvl 11.
-Evolved into Butterfree.
+* Wurmpie evolved into Butterfree
-* Boenni became lvl 12.

 **Southern Wild Area**
-* Caught an Oddish at lvl 14 and named it 'Potplantje'.
-Became lvl 16.
+* Caught Oddish at lvl 14 and named it 'Potplantje'
-* Boennie became lvl 16.
-Evolved into Raboot.
+* Boennie evolved into Raboot
-* Wurmpie became lvl 14.

 **Route 3**
-* Caught a Klink at lvl 12 and named it 'Klonkie'.
-Became lvl 16.
+* Caught Klink at lvl 12 and named it 'Klonkie'
-* Boennie and Potplantje became lvl 17.

 **Galar Mine**
-* Caught a Roggenrola at lvl 14 and named it 'Steen'.
-Became lvl 18
+* Caught Roggenrola at lvl 14 and named it 'Steen'
-* Fogel became lvl 18.
-Evolved into Corvisquire.
+* Fogel evolved into Corvisquire
-* Boennie and Potplantje became lvl 19.
-* Klonkie and Wurmpie became lvl 18.

 ### Day 2 (7-3-2021)
 **Route 4**
-* Caught a Wooloo at lvl 15 and named it 'Shaun'.
+* Caught Wooloo at lvl 15 and named it 'Shaun'
-* Potplantje became lvl 21.
-Evolved into Gloom and further into Vileplume.
+* Potplantje evolved into Gloom and further into Vileplume
-* Boenni and Wurmpie became lvl 21.
-* Klonkie, Fogel and Steen became lvl 20.

 **Turffield**
-* Beat Milo using Boenni and Wurmpie.
+* Beat Milo using Boenni and Wurmpie
-* Boenni became lvl 23.
-* Wurmpie became lvl 22.

 ### Day 3 (8-3-2021)
 **Route 5**
-* Caught a Dewpider at lvl 17 and named it 'Sphydero'.
-Became lvl 23.
-Evolved into Araquanid.
+* Caught Dewpider at lvl 17 and named it 'Sphydero'
-* Boenni, Potplantje and Klonkie became lvl 24.
-* Steen, Sphydero, Fogel and Wumrpie became lvl 23.
-* Shaun became lvl 18.
+* Sphydero evolved into Araquanid

 ### Day 4 (11-3-2021)
 **Hulbury**
-* Beat Nessa using Potplantje, Klonkie and Fogel.
+* Beat Nessa using Potplantje, Klonkie and Fogel
-* Boenni, Wurmpie, Potplantje, Fogel, Klonkie, Steen and Sphydero became lvl 27.
+* Steen evolved into Boldore
-* Shaun became lvl 24.
-Evolved into Dubwool.
+* Shaun evolved into Dubwool

 ### Day 5 (12-3-2021)
 **Galar Mine No.2**
-* Caught a Noibat at lvl 23 and named it 'Echo'.
-Became lvl 28.
+* Caught Noibat at lvl 23 and named it 'Echo'
-* Boenni, Wurmpie, Potplantje, Fogel, Klonkie, Steen and Sphydero became lvl 28.

 **Motostoke Outskirts**
-* Caught a saladizzle at lvl 26 and named it 'Mand'.
-Became lvl 30.
+* Caught Salandit at lvl 26 and named it 'Mand'
-* Boenni, Potplantje, Fogel, Klonkie, Steen, Sphydero, Echo and Mand became lvl 30.
-* Wurmpie and Shaun became lvl 29.

 ### Day 6 (14-3-2021)
 **Motostoke**
 * Beat Kabu using Sphydero, Steen and Echo.

 **Northern Wild Area**
-* Caught an Impidimp at lvl 29 and named it 'Gnoom'.
+* Caught Impidimp at lvl 29 and named it 'Gnoom'
+* Gnoom evolved into Mongrel
+* Mand evolved into Salazzle
+* Traded Steen and evolved into Gigalith

+### Day 7 (16-3-2021)
+**Route 6**
+* Caught Trapinch at lvl 32 and named it 'Dragonfly'
+* Dragonfly evolved into Vibrava
+* Boennie evolved into Cinderace
+* Fogel evolved into Corviknight
+* Klonkie evolved into Klinklang

+**Stow-On-Side**
+* Beat Allister using Gnoom, Dragonfly, Mand and Fogel

+### Day 8 (18-3-2021)
+**Glimwood Tangle**
+* Caught Galarian Ponyta at lvl 35 and named it 'Paart'

+**Ballonlea**
+* Beat Opal using Klonkie, Mand, Fogel and Boennie